LOOSE-LIPS/loose-lips-2.0/src/routes/blog/meat-free/index.md

   - imported/meat-free/image1118.jpeg
 description: >-
   A few months ago, Loose Lips announced a Manchester party to take place on March 21st, headlined by Bjarki and Inga Mauer.
-Getting some of the city&rsquo;s finest involved, including Yant and Meat Free&rsquo;s very own aalice and Lucy Ironmonger, there is no doubt that this would have been a night to remember.
+Getting some of the city;s finest involved, including Yant and Meat Free;s very own aalice and Lucy Ironmonger, there is no doubt that this would have been a night to remember.
   While we [...]Read More...
 published: true
 tags: interview
 featured: false